chgebhardt/picam_sync_neuro/README.md

   ```
   python3 main.py config.yaml
   ```
-- recording should start on both Pis
+- recording should start on both Pis and if camera_preview is True you should see a preview window popping up

 (optional: Install a scheduler on your main computer e.g. ansible, to start the Pis at the same time from your main computer)
 ```